rsheldiii/KeyV2/README.md

 # Parametric Mechanical Keycap Library

-this library is meant to be a keycap and keyset construction library for mechanical keyboards.
+this library is a keycap and keyset construction library for mechanical keyboards, written in openSCAD.

 ## Let's Go!
 I wanna make some keycaps!